VMware offers comprehensive medical coverage through Canada Life.

 - Children who are incapable of supporting themselves because of physical or mental disorder are covered without age limit if the disorder begins before they turn 21, or while they are students under 25, and the disorder has been continuous since that time.

-For more details, review the Great West Life Booklet.
+For more details, review the Canada Life Booklet.